bharrisau/wa-assoc-rules/rules.markdown

             (b) a Vice-Chairperson;
             (c) a Secretary;
             (d) a Treasurer; and
-            (e) not less than TODO other persons, all of whom must be members of the Association.
+            (e) not less than 1 other persons, all of whom must be members of the Association.
     (2) Committee members must be elected to membership of the Committee at an annual general meeting or appointed under sub-rule (8).